akimwong/akimwong/articles/summaries/statistics/Readme.md

 4. There’s also the `Mean`, which is in the middle too.
 But not the middle of the list, but rather in the arithmetic middle of the values in the list, it is a sum of all values divided by the count of values in the list, which is 40.8 in this case.
 5. The `First Quartile (or Q1)` is the value under which 25% of the data points lie.
 In a sense, it is `the median of the first half` of the data.
 6. The `Third Quartile (or Q3)` is the value under which 75% of the data points lie.
 It is `the median of the second half` of the data.

-- Inter Quartile Range (IQR) is the difference between the third quartile and the first quartile: (Q3 — Q1).
+7. `Inter Quartile Range (IQR)` is the difference between the third quartile and the first quartile: (Q3 — Q1).
 It gives the range of the middle half of the data.
+8. The `T-shapes protrusions` on either side of the box are called whiskers or fences.
+They fence off the relevant data from the outliers.
+- The Lower Fence is calculated as Q1 — (1.5 * IQR)
+- The Upper Fence is calculated as Q3 + (1.5 * IQR)